 5. Trouble with coordination

 Worsening balance issues can negatively impact agility, coordination, and mobility.
-Increased risk of falling and difficulty walking can happen as your older adult experiences fatigue, muscle weakness and numbness, as well as pain or dizziness.
+Increased risk of falling and difficulty walking can occur as your older adult experiences fatigue, muscle weakness, numbness, pain, or dizziness.

 Equipment like mobility aids, shower chairs for senior care, grab bars, and safety railings can make the home environment safer for someone with MS.